One Day Traditional Indian Cooking Classes

 After a very hearty lunch, you will be shown how to make rutli (chapatti) dough and you will learn how to make rutli.
 The rutli forms the basis for samosas and you will then make some for yourselves to take home with you and either freeze or cook at home that evening.

 And you will learn how to dry fry your own spices.
+If you love a good curry, this is the course to come on to develop your own flavours of India.

 These are examples of the kind of dishes you could be making